henrik42/solo/README.md

 `resources/public/js/compiled/solo-spa.js`.

-You could use a static `index.html` file and load that via `file://` URL.
+You could use a static `index.html` file and load that via `file://` or `http://` URL.
 Instead we will create the HTML page __dynamically__ via _Solo's_ server side.
 In `src/clj/solo/web/spa.clj` you find the web-app that we'll use for the SPA.
 It delivers

-* the hosting HTML page at `/spa`: look into `solo.web.spa/the-page`
+* the hosting HTML page at `/spa`: this loads the JS main module, look into `solo.web.spa/the-page`

         [:script {:src "out/solo-spa.js" :type "text/javascript"}]